 There are two ways money moves in and out of a business, and they are both useful for different reasons.

 Nominal cash flow refers to the actual dollar amount of money a company anticipates bringing in and paying out, without any adjustment for inflation.
 Nominal cash flow is useful for projecting future revenue and expenses.
-An example of nominal cash flow would be a lease payment or rent: your payments will stay same through the agreed-upon term.
+An example of nominal cash flow would be a lease payment or rent: your payments will stay the same through the agreed-upon term.

 Did you know it’s actually possible for your business to make a profit but have no cash?
 This is because “making a profit” references any positive financial gain your business makes after you’ve subtracted all your expenses.
 A business can’t survive long unless it’s profitable.
 However, the successful product you’re marketing may be the culprit of insufficient cash flow.

-For example, perhaps your business’ product goes through a very long sales cycle, and your customers aren’t paying invoices for 90 or 120 days.
+For example, perhaps your business’s product goes through a very long sales cycle, and your customers aren’t paying invoices for 90 or 120 days.
 Even though your sales are increasing and your business is profitable, you’re not getting paid by your customers in time to pay your suppliers and employees.
-This leaves a gap, creating a cash flow issue that could force creditors to push your business into bankruptcy at a period when sales are actually growing.
+This leaves a gap, creating a cash flow issue that could force creditors to push your business into bankruptcy at a time when sales are actually growing.

 Understanding cash flow is critical to keeping your business running.
 The best way to analyze cash flow for your business is to run cash flow statements.
 A cash flow statement shows how changes in balance sheet accounts and income affect cash and cash equivalents.
 More specifically, cash flow statements provide important data to help run your business more successfully.

 Starting a business and keeping it going is challenging.
-A business can be profitable, but still not have adequate cash flow — so fully understanding your financial status is important to your success.
+A business can be profitable, but still not have adequate cash flow, so fully understanding your financial status is important to your success.
 Now that you know what cash flow is, continue to utilize that knowledge as you dive into your financial statements and improve your business.